IBMPredictiveAnalytics/Import_Data_from_Facebook/Facebook Comments/README.md

 </p>

 ###### 2\.
-Double click on the ‘Facebook Posts’ node.
+Double click on the ‘Facebook Comments’ node.
 <p align="center">
   <img src="img/2.png"/ width=80%>
 </p>
 Now fill the fields:
-* ‘Page ID’.
-You can find the Page ID on the URL of the page you would like to get posts from. http://facebook.com/This_is_the_Page_ID
+* ‘Post ID’.
+For example, you can use a Post ID you got by using [‘Facebook Posts’](../Facebook Posts) node.
-* ‘Number of posts desired’.
-The number you specify is the maximum number of posts returned.
+* ‘Number of comments desired’.
+The number you specify is the maximum number of comments returned.
-* Check or uncheck ‘Include non-admin posts’.
-You can choose to load only the posts published by the owner of the page or to include the posts published on the page by average users.
 * ‘Access Token’.
 To access data from Facebook you need to have an authentication key that enables you the access via the API.
 You can easily get temporary (2 hours) or permanent access tokens; please read the [‘How to get a Facebook access token’](https://github.com/jonnyenglish/SPSSFacebook#how-to-get-a-facebook-access-token--step-by-step-tutorial) tutorial.

 ###### 3\.